 • Avoid caffeine after 2pm if you are breastfeeding baby (and for you to to wind down for sleep.)

 • Speak to your doctor about using melatonin tablets.
 Our bodies naturally make melatonin, which helps create the urge to fall asleep.
 Melatonin tablets can help induce sleep, but it will not maintain sleep.
+I use them for the first couple of days but always check with medical professionals before using.

 When you are returning home from your family trip you will find it a little easier as you will have all your own home comforts and no hotel neighbours.